 How Health e(fx) Can Help

-At this time, no Health e(fx) clients who worked with us in 2015 have received an assessment letter.
-Health e(fx) clients can use our system to easily manage the information required to defend against ACA shared responsibility penalties and respond on a timely basis.
-Clients can reduce their penalty risk through monthly compliance and eligibility management.
+In the case that an employer does receive a proposed penalty assessment, Health e(fx) clients can use our system to easily manage the information required to defend against the proposed ACA shared responsibility penalties and respond on a timely basis.